PsychologyPersonalStatement.com

 Counseling Psychology Personal Statements and Statements of Purpose, Professional Writing and Editing, Examples, Tips, Strategies

-Sample first paragraph for the Master's Degree in Counseling Psychology
+Sample first paragraph samples for the Master's Degree in Counseling Psychology

 Writing a personal statement of purpose for a graduate program in counseling psychology is a significant step.
 Here are some tips and strategies to help you create a compelling and effective statement: